MichaelCurrin/auto-commit-msg/shell/README.md

 TODO:

-- Where to put the Node script so it can reference to.
+- Where to put the Node script so it can reference it.
 - How to automated the install process for upgrades.
+Maybe the JS + shell script as NPM package or at least on GitHub with cURL install.
-- Figure out how to switch between staged and not with `--cached`.
+- Figure out how to switch between staged and not, with `--cached`.
 Like passing a param to the shell script and having two aliases.
 Or to have it as pass of the shell script to fallback to all if anything is staged.
 Or just control with filenames e.g. `git c .` or `git c package*` - oh wait, the shell script doesn't look at what is passed to `git commit`, only what is staged or not.

 #### Alias